Brainfkt/mermaid-preview-offline/README.md

 diagram exceeds the viewport.
 The active editor group can be maximized without losing the selected layout.
-Press `/` or `Ctrl/Cmd+F` to find labels inside the rendered diagram, click a rendered node to reveal its source line, or use the pop-out button to move the preview into a separate VS Code window.
+Press `/` or `Ctrl/Cmd+F` to find labels inside the rendered diagram, click a rendered node to reveal its source line, or use the pop-out button to copy the live preview into a separate VS Code window while keeping the original visible.

 ![Search inside a rendered Mermaid diagram with matching nodes highlighted and the rest dimmed](https://raw.githubusercontent.com/Brainfkt/mermaid-preview-offline/main/media/screenshots/search.png)